Get the best of both with this Half-Workshop / Half- Retreat Day!**

 The aim of this one-day retreat is to create a gentle container in which letting go of old hurts and pains is possible.
 This workshop will include reflection exercises and practices from the teachings on forgiveness.
 In the afternoon, we will practice Metta meditations, radiating and sending loving kindnesses and generating goodwill.

-Please come ready to “try it on” and prepared to engage in a gentle container of individual reflections and group interactions as we make space for meeting things-as-they-are.
+Come ready to “try it on” and prepared to engage in a gentle container of individual reflections and group interactions as we make space for meeting things-as-they-are.

 **You are invited to bring mementos for those you would like to offer goodwill/metta towards for the meditations in the afternoon.